 - A personal history of chronic inflammatory bowel disease (for example, ulcerative colitis or Crohn's disease)

-Colon cancer screening can detect polyps and early cancers.
-Such screening can find abnormalities that can be treated before cancer develops or spreads.
-Regular screenings may decrease deaths and prevent pain caused by colorectal cancer.
+Colon cancer screening can detect polyps and early cancers in the intestines.
+This type of screening can find problems that can be treated before cancer develops or spreads.
+Regular screenings may reduce the risk of death and pain caused by colorectal cancer.

 SCREENING FOR AVERAGE-RISK PEOPLE

-Beginning at age 50, both men and women should have a screening test.
+Both men and women should have a colon cancer screening test starting at age 50.
 Some health care providers recommend that African Americans begin screening at age 45.

 Screening options for patients with an average risk for colon cancer: